 UHN is committed to championing inclusion, diversity, equity and accessibility in the learning, research, work and service environments.

-UHN has developed an Equity, Diversity and Inclusion Action Plan to increase transparency within its Canada Research Chairs administrative processes and to identify any barriers that may be affecting the recruitment, hiring or retention of chairholders from underrepresented groups.
+UHN has developed and implemented a plan to increase transparency within its Canada Research Chairs (CRC) administrative processes and to identify any barriers that may be affecting the recruitment, hiring or retention of chairholders from underrepresented groups.
 These actions underscore UHN’s commitment to diversity and inclusion, and support our ongoing efforts to create an accessible, inclusive, respectful and welcoming service, work and learning environment.
 For more information on how CRC nominations are administered at UHN please visit our Canada Research Chair Public Accountability site.

 On May 15, 2020, the Government of Canada announced $450 million in funding, through the Canada Research Continuity Emergency Fund (CRCEF), as part of its COVID-19 Economic Response Plan.
 This funding will help UHN, and other Toronto Academic Health Science Network (TAHSN) members, maintain staff and essential activities during the pandemic-related slowdown, interruption and ramp-up to full research operations.